smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 - M001: If Only She Knew / Michelle Branch / The Spirit Room/Hotel Paper / 2009
 - M552: In Too Deep / Sum 41 / All Killer No Filler [Bonus Disc] / 2001
 - M031: Just Want You to Know / Backstreet Boys / Never Gone [Germany Bonus DVD] / 2005
+- M006: Ka-Boom Ka-Boom / Marilyn Manson / The Golden Age of Grotesque / 2003
+- M001: Lien on Your Dreams / Black Rebel Motorcycle Club / Baby 81 / 2007
+- M041: Love You Madly / Cake / Comfort Eagle / 2001
+- M002: Magic's in the Makeup / No Doubt / Return of Saturn / 2000
+- K034: Mosquito / Sister Hazel / BAM!, Vol. 1 / 2007
+- K183: Motion Isn't Meaning / Thrice / All That's Left / 2003
+- K223: Motivation / Sheryl Crow / Detours / 2008
+- M052: Motivation / Sum 41 / Go Chuck Yourself / 2006
+- K176: My Bionic Eyes / Liz Phair / Liz Phair / 2003
+- K099: My Escape / Rufio / The Comfort of Home / 2005
+- M106: Never Gonna Leave This Bed / Maroon 5 / Hands All Over / 2010
+- M059: No Reason / Sum 41 / Chuck [Bonus Track] / 2004
+- M005: Not as We / Alanis Morissette / Not as We / 2008
+- M002: Our Sick Story / Atreyu / A Death-Grip on Yesterday / 2006
+- K176: Out of My Depth / Everclear / Songs from an American Movie, Vol. 2: Good Time for a Bad Attitude [Clean] / 2000
+- K428: Panic Attack / Finger Eleven / Finger Eleven / 2003
+- M004: Pardon Me / Staind / Illusion of Progress / 2008
+- M005: Places You Have Come to Fear the Most / Dashboard Confessional / The Places You Have Come to Fear the Most [Bonus Track] / 2001
+- M009: Sending Postcards From a Plane Crash (Wish You Were Here) / Fall Out Boy / Take This To Your Grave / 2003
+- M003: Shatter / Feeder / The Singles / 2006
+- M029: Stacked Actors / Foo Fighters / Breakout [Japan CD] / 2000
+- M004: Stripped Intro / Christina Aguilera / Christina Aguilera/Stripped / 2006
+- M111: Stupid Girl / Garbage / Absolute Garbage / 2007
+- M009: Suture Up Your Future / Queens of the Stone Age / Era Vulgaris [European Tour Edition] / 2007
+- M001: Take This / Staind / Chapter V [Clean] / 2005
+- M006: The Enemy / Papa Roach / Time for Annihilation: On the Record and on the Road / 2010
+- K610: The Last Tear / Trapt / Only Through the Pain / 2008
+- M034: This Is the Place / Red Hot Chili Peppers / By the Way / 2002
+- K599: This Moment Is All There Is / Lenny Kravitz / It Is Time for a Love Revolution / 2008
+- M016: Turn on Me / The Shins / Wincing the Night Away / 2007
+- K235: Up All Night / Suburban Legends / Rump Shaker / 2003
+- M005: Vultures / The Offspring / Conspiracy of One / 2000
+- K171: We Wanna Party / Girls Aloud / Out of Control / 2008
+- M010: When You're Around / Motion City Soundtrack / Commit This to Memory / 2005
+- K244: Wind it Up / Barenaked Ladies / Barenaked Ladies Are Men / 2007

 # Person/life is fake / a faker